Non-local quantum field theory from doubly special relativity: Towards a DSR QFT in position space

-\paragraph{Towards a DSR QFT in position space.} So far only the momentum space has been considered.
+Only the momentum space has been considered so far.
 The aim of this paper is to generalize the usual axioms concerning derivatives in position space in general QFT to DSR.
-A simple way of generalize the Klein--Gordon action is to consider the following one
+A simple way {to} generalize the Klein--Gordon action is to propose the following {one}

 as usually done in non-local QFT~\cite{Buoninfante:2018mre}.
-Note that in \eqref{eq:KG_action_c}, the replacement $p \to -i\partial_x$ is done in the argument of the Casimir operator, so~\eqref{eq:KG_action_p} is the analogous action in momentum space (let us forget the square root of the determinant of the metric by the moment).
+Note that in \eqref{eq:KG_action_c}, the replacement $p \to -i\partial_x$ is done in the argument of the Casimir operator, so~\eqref{eq:KG_action_p} is the analogous action in momentum space {(we will momentarily ignore the square root of the determinant of the metric.)}.

 Now we can wonder about how to consider a generalization of the usual Klein--Gordon equation (and then of the Dirac one) by writing an action in which the derivatives apply to both fields, and not only to the second of them.
 This can be done by using Eq.~\eqref{eq:casimir_metric}, so that one possible answer is to consider